lextoumbourou/notes/notes/reference/books/how-to-take-smart-notes.md

 One of most useful books I've ever read.
 Initially I read it once without taking any notes, I'm glad I circled back to read it again, taking details notes.

 The structure of the [How To Take Smart Notes](https://www.amazon.com.au/How-Take-Smart-Notes-Nonfiction-ebook/dp/B06WVYW33Y) takes a [[Whole Game Learning]] approach.
 It starts with a step-by-step guide, showing you the whole system, then later chapters go in depth with an explaination of why each part is so useful.
+As Ahrens puts it: "It's crucial to not just understand how it work, or how to work with it, but why it works.
+Only then can you modify it for your own needs."

 Detail notes below.